 Dispose of Fluorescent Bulbs Right

-Some local BatteriesPlus retail stores will accept and recycle all types of bulbs and ballasts, including fluorescent tubes.
+Some local BatteriesPlus retail stores will accept and recycle all bulbs and ballasts, including fluorescent tubes.
 Stores are located in Akron, Canton, Macedonia, Mayfield Heights, and Parma.
 A small disposal fee will apply.
 Check with your local BatteriesPlus.

 Mailback recycling services for fluorescent bulbs include Green Lights Recycling and LampMaster.